 Start by booking in a Christmas session with a family that you will use as an example.
 Because you have not started advertising yet, it may be difficult to find someone; the best way to do it is to use a friend or member of your family.
 You can even create your own Christmas photos at this time, so long as you have a remote shutter release system!

 Then it’s time to dress the photos up.
 You can use a mini marketing template to do this, creating the social media campaign and all the advertising materials that you will need very quickly.
-Make sure to make it a little more festive if you want – add snow via Photoshop brushes or winterize the scene.
+Make sure to make it a little more festive if you want – you can add snow via Photoshop overlays or winterize the entire scene using Photoshop actions:

 Once you have your examples locked and loaded, it’s time to use them to bring in new clients.

 The first thing that you will want to do is to get the message out there.
 The best way to do that is to talk to your clients in the places where they hang out most – social media sites.
 Get new images up on Facebook, post them on Instagram, and share them on Twitter.
 You can add them to your Pinterest boards or create a whole new one just for the festive season.
 The sky is the limit – if you have a channel where you can add them, get them out there.

 Be sure to use this opportunity as effectively as possible.
 Social media is about getting your images seen by as many people as possible, so that means you have to think hard about what to do.
 Use the right hashtags to spread your images wide.
 Think about adding a caption which encourages readers to tag a friend who would like a Christmas session, or ask them to share the post.
 Even if only one person takes you up on it, that’s an extra pair of eyes on your post that you would not have had otherwise.

 Think about timing, too.
 Spread the images out a little so that they can get the most impact.
 Post them at different times of day and using new captions each time.
 This will give you the chance to be seen by as many people as possible – those who are night owls might not see a post that you make in the morning, for example.